P3tru/PMTAnalysis/README.md

 **WARNING** : The software relies on [Boost](https://www.boost.org/) and [ROOT](https://root.cern.ch/) librairies.
 A compiler with c++11 standard is also required (typical gcc version > 4.4).

-A framework to analyse PMTData written in ROOT format, inside a TTree. (cf https://root.cern.ch/) The ROOT file is written in a specific structure.
+A framework to analyse PMTData written in ROOT format, inside a TTree (cf [ROOT](https://root.cern.ch/)).
+The ROOT file is written in a specific structure.
 The following table describe the structure of the 2 trees holding the DAQ information and the data per channel :

 |PMTDataHeader             | PMTData                     |